 Unlike some towns, Tilghman isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Tilghman are a mix of both white- and blue-collar jobs.
 Overall, Tilghman is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Tilghman who work in management occupations (11.05%), food service (10.77%), and personal care services (10.22%).

-Telecommuters are a relatively large percentage of the workforce: 24.44% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.44% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Tilghman is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Being a small town, Tilghman does not have a public transit system used by locals to get to and from work.
+Tilghman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Tilghman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tilghman residents report their race to be White, followed by Asian.
 Important ancestries of people in Tilghman include English, German, Irish, Italian, and Scottish.